How to switch Web Safety UI to HTTPS?¶

 /opt/websafety/etc current directory.
 Also note you MUST change the Common Name proxy.example.lan below to FQDN of your proxy box!

-Generate random number, private key and certificate signing request (CSR) that will later be used by Apache web server to serve incoming HTTPS connections.
+Create self-signed HTTPS certificate that will be used by Apache web server to serve incoming HTTPS connections.

 Enable SSL module for apache by running

 Modify configuration file